skip to primary navigation skip to content

 The Subdepartment of Quaternary Research was founded in 1948 to study world events throughout and since the Ice Age.
 Under its first Director, Sir Harry Godwin, it became nationally and internationally famous.

 The birth took place in February 1995 when the Godwin Institute for Quaternary Research (GIQR for short) was established by the Heads of the five 'Sponsoring Departments' (Archaeology, Earth Sciences, Geography, Plant Sciences and Zoology).
-To give the Institute its detailed shape and content is now a task for all interested in interdisciplinary approaches to Quaternary research.
+To give the Institute its detailed shape and content was then a task for all interested in interdisciplinary approaches to Quaternary research.

 Extensive consultation began immediately with the many people involved with the former Subdepartment or likely to be involved with the GIQR, regarding its objectives, membership, organisation and activities.
-Because a do-it-yourself approach and great flexibility are needed and because the Institute is not handicapped by the usual encumbrances of space, facilities, money, equipment and staff, the situation is likely to remain in flux for some time and initiatives from members are not only welcome but essential.
-Together with the membership we hope to build an Institute that is a flexible and exciting vehicle for interdisciplinary communication and collaboration in Quaternary studies, with the distinction it deserves because of the labours of its members.
-Professor Sir Nick Shackleton F.R.S . was appointed GIQR Director.
+Because a do-it-yourself approach and great flexibility were needed and because the Institute was not handicapped by the usual encumbrances of space, facilities, money, equipment and staff, the situation remained in flux for some time and initiatives from members were not only welcome but essential.
+Together with the membership it was hoped to build an Institute that was a flexible and exciting vehicle for interdisciplinary communication and collaboration in Quaternary studies, with the distinction it deserved because of the labours of its members.
+Professor Sir Nick Shackleton F.R.S. was appointed GIQR Director.

 More information